iterative/mlem.ai/content/docs/command-reference/types.md

 # types

 List different implementations available for a particular MLEM type.
-If a subtype is not provided, list all available MLEM [types].
+If a subtype is not provided, list all available MLEM types.

-[types]: /doc/object-reference/mlem-objects#mlem-object-types

 ## Synopsis